 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Subscribe to Housecall

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-Even though glucosamine is technically a type of sugar, it doesn't appear to affect blood glucose levels or insulin sensitivity.
-Some preliminary research had suggested that glucosamine might worsen insulin resistance, which can contribute to increases in blood sugar in people with type 2 diabetes.
-But subsequent studies refuted these findings.
+Even though glucosamine is technically a type of sugar, it doesn't appear to affect blood sugar levels or insulin sensitivity.
+Some early research had suggested that glucosamine might worsen insulin resistance, which can contribute to increases in blood sugar in people with type 2 diabetes.
+But later studies refuted these findings.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.

 Mayo Clinic is a nonprofit organization and proceeds from Web advertising help support our mission.
 Mayo Clinic does not endorse any of the third party products and services advertised.

 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.org," "Mayo Clinic Healthy Living," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.